(202) 630-2129

 Grief is a difficult, complicated, and emotional response to loss.
 Grief is a personal experience that may also be expressed outwardly.
 For some, it may take a long time to come to terms with a loss.
 Physical and emotional pain can be profound and might occur immediately, or happen much later, possibly even as a response to an unrelated situation.

-District Counseling provides grief counseling to enable clients to understand their grief and help them cope with feelings of loss.
+At District Counseling provides grief counseling to enable clients to understand their grief and help them cope with feelings of loss.
 If needed, group therapy surrounding grief is encouraged as an additional level of support.

 Relationship Issues